WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 ## Abstract

 As the standards around verifiable credentials are starting to take form, different flavors of ‘verifiable credentials-like` data structures need to make necessary changes to leverage on the rulesets outlined and constantly reviewed by a knowledgeable community like RWOT and W3C.
 The purpose of this paper is to identify all of the changes needed for Blockcerts to comply with the Verifiable Credentials (VCs) & Decentralized Identifiers standards, and the additional benefits by using a blockchain in combination with Verifiable Credentials.
+This paper is to act as an explainer in which a formal spec can be created from.

+Throughout this paper, there can be multiple implementation options for several properties.
+The intention is that we can engage the Blockcerts / Verifiable Credential communities and see what fits best.

-## VC Schema & Examples
+## Verifiable Credential Schema

 Verifiable Credentials are a data schema that is defined and published as a Proposed Recommendation to W3C.
 It seeks to represent the same information that a physical credential represents that are also tamper-evident and more trustworthy while also addressing future considerations in our societies that are becoming increasingly digitalized.
 Some of these concerns include but are not limited to privacy-preserving goals.

 An example of a minimally viable Verifiable Credential can be seen below: